thescientist13/greenwood-lume/README.md

 1. ✅ (Lume) Explicitly call-out **three** as needing to be manually installed by the user
 1. 🚫 (Seroval Plugins) Need to _at least_ have a default exports map condition (e.g. `.`)
 1. ⚠️ (@jridgewell packages) Move away from "discontinued" array / fallback export conditions
-1. ⚠️ (Seroval Plugins) Ideally avoid bespoke export map conditions, but technically probably something that could be supported in Greenwood.
+1. ⚠️ (Seroval Plugins) Ideally avoid bespoke export map conditions, but technically probably something that could be supported in Greenwood via configuration.